tawebbcn/bcn-webdev-checklists/jury-day.md

   - most professional
   - most complex feature
   - best personal impression
-- faciltate debate, make sure:
+- facilitate debate, make sure:
   - all juries participate
   - no project is forgotten
 - leave the room if conversation is flowing
   - tell them how much time they have left
   - comeback to ask for deliberation
-  - faciliate voting if they can't reach consensus
+  - facilitate voting if they can't reach consensus
     - vote for 3, sum all votes, pick X winners
     - repeat with subset if no clear winners emerge
     - A/B voting to break draws

-# After Delibration
+# After Deliberation
 - ask jury to stick around 15 mins for retrospective
 - **gather all students!**
-- prepare popular vote in case that format is going to be use
+- prepare popular vote in case that format is going to be used
 - juries present their choices
   - one choice per jury
   - in no particular order